rfuzzo/MorrowindPlusPlus/setup/tools-setup.md

 # Setup Tools

+{% hint style="warning" %}
+If you're running OpenMW, you can skip all sections labelled with 📃
+{% endhint %}

 This section contains tweaks to the morrowind ini and how to set up the modding tools properly in MO2.

 ## Adjusting Morrowind.ini